Magic Quadrant for Finance and Accounting BPO

 Adding End-to-End Process Capabilities for Source-to-Pay and Order-to-Cash Services

 To differentiate offerings, BPO providers are now looking at servicing end-to-end processes, such as source to pay and order to cash.
-In the last two years, Capgemini acquired IBX as a sourcing platform, Accenture acquired sourcing staff from Ariba, and Infosys acquired the Portland Group, which is a sourcing specialist company.
+In the past three years, Capgemini acquired IBX for the sourcing platform, Accenture acquired sourcing staff from Ariba, and Infosys acquired the Portland Group, which is a sourcing specialist company.
 Many F&A BPO providers have some level of sourcing or procurement support activities that they have delivered for a while, or they have partnered with a specialist for support, including Genpact, IBM and Wipro.
 Gartner expects this trend to expand dramatically during the next two years.

 Attrition Still a Major Issue in Many Deals